mnshimiyimana/alu-shell/permissions/README.md

-Script that adds multiple prermission to other users only.
+Script that sets the mode of a file.